 Scoring the best people post-lockdown starts with understanding the needs and expectations of potential employees as well as the current job market.
 We wanted to hear from others in the thick of it, so we got insight from small business owners about what hiring looks like post-lockdown.

-Apart from financial difficulties, there are three standout challenges they noticed when it comes to hiring new staff after the lockdown.
+Apart from financial difficulties, there are three standout challenges they noticed when it comes to hiring new employees after the lockdown.

 1. Feelings of uncertainty.